Duloxetine in Brief

 The combination of duloxetine with alcohol can lead to liver injury.

-Duloxetine shoul be used with caution in patients with with chronic
+Duloxetine should be used with caution in patients with chronic

 liver disease, and substantial alcohol use 29.